Janet came to see me, as most women do, with a range of uncomfortable symptoms. The one that confused her the most was the way her skin was changing.

 Acne

 Acne is the direct result of excess sebum production which then clogs the pores, leading to formation of a pimple.
 Testosterone (which is present in both males and females) has been shown to be a significant factor in the development of acne.
 One study found that 72 percent of 207 women with acne who participated also had excess levels of androgens, including testosterone.
+This can come to from increased amounts of stress that affect the adrenals and the secondary hormones.

-In addition to the role of testosterone, other hormones can impact acne as well.
+Other hormones can impact acne as well.
 For instance, research has shown that women nearing menopause who have acne outbreaks have normal androgen levels but decreased estrogen.

 Psoriasis

+Psoriasis is a disease in which skin regenerates faster than normal, causing a range of uncomfortable symptoms, most commonly red, itchy, scaly patches on the skin.
 The consensus is that it’s an immune response gone wrong, and hormones just might play a role.
 Flare ups are common during puberty, after pregnancy and during menopause, and many women find that symptoms subside during pregnancy.

 Hives